This Chihuahua dog belongs to one of the most iconic dog breeds in the world.

 Chihuahuas are some of the most iconic and beloved dog breeds in the world.
 They’ve been around for centuries, with their origins rooted in Mexico.
 These small, spunky dogs are believed to have come from the Techichi, a small dog breed that was present during the ancient Toltec civilization in Mexico.

 The Chihuahua first made its way to the United States in the late 1800s and has been popular ever since.
-Later the Chihuahua would be considered the smallest recognised dog breed in the American Kennel Club.
+Later it would be considered the smallest recognised dog breed in the American Kennel Club.

 Breed facts and figures